jasper-zanjani/notes/lx/commands/README.md

 Get access control list for {file}

 ### `gpg`
-PGP was bought by Semantec, and GNU has since released GPG, an open-source replacement.[35](sources.md)
+PGP was bought by Semantec, and GNU has since released GPG, an open-source replacement.

 Option  | POSIX option  | Effect
 :---    | :---          | :---